tweekmonster/spellrotate.vim/README.md

 **Note**: You must use `nmap` and `vmap`.

 **Note**: The above keys are only examples!
 I'm sure you already hate them.
-Spelling, folding, and a handful of miscellanious motions are prefixed by `z`.
+Spelling, folding, and a handful of miscellaneous motions are prefixed by `z`.
 Nobody would be happy with a default key map set by this plugin.

 ## License